abriqqi.com

 99

 All two-digit numbers have only one form, except for those that end with uno.
-These numbers change uno to un or una depending on the gender of the following noun.
+In these numbers uno is replaced with un or una, depending on the gender of the following noun.

 veintiún años – 21 years